Help us improve these guidelines by emailing your feedback to firstname.lastname@example.org.

 Do not put information in images

-Search engines cannot read information in images, e.g. text overlaid onto photos.
+Search engines cannot read information in images, for example: text overlaid onto photos.

 If a lot of your page information is contained within images, search engines will think the page doesn't have much content.